Dementia Flashcards

 A

-• Dopamine system is hyperactive, erratic
+• To do with the dopamine system as it is hyperactive, erratic

 • Leads to usually non-salient events grabbing attention and demanding explanation

-• Normally neutral events in the external world take on great significance to the patient
+• Normally, neutral events in the external world take on great significance to the patient

 25